belmer/X-Tic-Tac-Toe/README.md

 ### ES6
 ### NodeJs
 ### Firebase
-### Twitter Bootstrap
+### Twitter Bootstrap (Flatly custom theme)

 ## Play with your friends or play with AI
-AI is using Minimax algorithim [https://en.wikipedia.org/wiki/Minimax] https://en.wikipedia.org/wiki/Minimax
+AI is using Minimax algorithim https://en.wikipedia.org/wiki/Minimax Let's see if you can beat em... :-)

 # Installation
 ## If NodeJs is not installed yet, please get it from here [https://nodejs.org/en/](https://nodejs.org/en/)